 The importance of SHOGANAI in Japanese culture

-Both words are very important in Japanese culture, especially Shoganai.
-In addition to its common usage, the term is used to describe the Japanese's ability to stand firm and dignified in the face of tragedy or injustice.
+both words are very important in Japanese culture, mainly shoganai.
+In addition to its common usage, the expression is used to describe the Japanese ability to stand firm and dignified in the face of tragedy or injustice.

-That word can be compared to resilience.
-The culture of acceptance of the shoganai helps the Japanese to deal with shock, stress and traumatic situations without going into an emotional, psychological and physical outbreak.
+This word can be compared to resilience.
+Shoganai's culture of acceptance helps Japanese people deal with shock, stress, and traumatic situations without going into emotional, psychological, and physical breakdown.

-Shoganai it involves a great culture of accepting things the way they are happening, instead of bragging and complaining like many Brazilians do on social media, without taking any action to resolve the situation.
+Shoganai it involves a great culture of accepting things the way they are, instead of tantruming and complaining as many Brazilians do on social media, without taking any action to resolve the situation.
 This attitude only results in anger and stress.

-Shoganai it does not mean giving up things easily, but just accepting the impossible, if something has a solution, just run after it!
-In any case, the solution must be made in a modest way and not through peeves and lack of control.
+Shoganai It doesn't mean giving up things easily, but just accepting the impossible, if something has a solution, just run after it!
+Anyway, the solution must be done modestly and not through tantrums and lack of control.

-This word was widely used in situations in World War II because of concentration camps, nuclear bomb and occupation of the American army. post-war.
-Not to mention the natural disasters that the Japanese suffer, but they rise soon afterwards.
+This word was widely used in situations in the second world war because of the concentration camps, nuclear bomb and the occupation of the American army. post-war.
+Not to mention the natural disasters that the Japanese suffer, but rise up soon after.

 The Japanese use shoganai not to mourn, but to move on.
 They know that some things are a waste of time (mottainai), this explains why the Japanese are not very involved in their politics.

-My friend once asked a Japanese man if he was afraid of the tension with North Korea and its nuclear tests.
+My friend once asked a Japanese man if he was afraid of tension with North Korea and its nuclear tests.
 He said, shoganai, what can I do?
-There is no reason for me to worry about it, better worry about taking care of my family.
+There's no reason for me to worry about it, better worry about taking care of the my family.

-The Japanese prefer to think of the present rather than the past or the future that is not even going to happen.
-They prefer to move on with their lives rather than lament or complain about situations.
+The Japanese prefer to think about the present and not about the past or a future that won't even happen.
+They would rather move on with their lives than mope or complain about situations.